For Scholars

 National Endowment for the Humanities Fellowships at the ASCSA

-Deadline: October 31, 2023
+Deadline: October 31, 2024

-The NEH Fellowship supports postdoctoral and advanced research in all humanities fields supported by its mission and resources.
+The NEH Fellowship funds postdoctoral and advanced research in all humanities fields supported by its mission and resources.
 Founded in 1881, the American School of Classical Studies at Athens (ASCSA) is a premier resource in Greece for American scholars in the fields of Greek language, literature, history, archaeology, philosophy, and art, from pre-Hellenic times to the present.
-It offers two major research libraries: the Blegen, with over 113,000 volumes dedicated to the ancient Mediterranean world; and the Gennadius, with over 146,000 volumes and archives devoted to post-classical Hellenic civilization and, more broadly, the Balkans and the eastern Mediterranean.
-The School also provides centers for advanced research in archaeological and related topics at the Athenian Agora and Corinth excavations, and at the Malcolm H. Wiener Laboratory for Archaeological Sciences.
-By agreement with the Greek government, the ASCSA is authorized to serve as liaison with the Hellenic Ministry of Culture and Sports on behalf of American students and scholars for the acquisition of permits to conduct archaeological work and to study collections.
+It offers two major research libraries: the Blegen, with over 122,000 volumes dedicated to the ancient Mediterranean world; and the Gennadius, with over 146,000 volumes devoted to post-classical Hellenic civilization and, more broadly, the Balkans and the eastern Mediterranean.
+The School also provides centers for advanced research in archaeological and related topics at the Athenian Agora and Corinth excavations, and at the Malcolm H. Wiener Laboratory for Archaeological Science.
+By agreement with the Greek government, the ASCSA is authorized to serve as liaison with the Hellenic Ministry of Culture on behalf of American students and scholars for the acquisition of permits to conduct archaeological work and to study collections.

 NEH Fellows should use the American School of Classical Studies at Athens as their primary research base, but research may be carried out throughout Greece.
+The fellowships may not be held remotely.

 Application: Submit an application online on the ASCSA website by October 31.